-CBD products have exploded in popularity and availability in the past two years.
+The popularity and availability of CBD products has exploded in the past two years.

-This trendy chemical, also known as cannabidiol, is a cannabinoid produced in the cannabis plant.
+This chemical compound, also known as cannabidiol, is one of the many cannabinoids contained in the cannabis plant.

 Commercially-available CBD is sourced from the hemp plant, one of the two types of cannabis.
 (Marijuana, of course, is the other.)
-Hemp-derived products must contain less than 0.3% THC to be considered legal, as stipulated in the 2018 US Farm Bill – even so, most still contain a tiny amount of THC.
-And since THC and CBD are both cannabinoids found in marijuana.
-This connection can be worrisome for CBD users.
+Hemp-derived products cannot contain more than 0.3% psychoactive THC to be considered legal, as stipulated in the 2018 US Farm Bill – even so, most still contain a tiny amount of THC.
+And since THC and CBD are both found in marijuana as well, the connection can be worrisome for CBD users.

 THC is used for medicinal and recreational purposes, and it makes people feel high.
-CBD doesn’t.
-It can cause mild sedation when someone takes a very large dose, but it does not produce the same type of mind-altering effects that THC does.
+CBD may cause mild sedation when someone takes a very large dose, but it does not produce the same type of mind-altering effects that THC does.

 Because CBD and THC come from the same genus of plant and there’s a miniscule amount of THC naturally present in cannabidiol, however, the possibility of failing a drug test is a valid concern.
 It’s common for people to wonder, “How long does CBD stay in your system?”

-CBD has many effects on a person’s body and mind.
+CBD can affect the body and mind in several ways.
 Users will typically experience a calming effect and a general feeling of well-being.

 Dr. Robert Flannery, CEO of Dr. Robb Farms, told Public Goods that CBD triggers the serotonin receptors in the brain and increases one of the endocannabinoids naturally produced in our bodies, anandamide.
 Serotonin and anandamide are widely-known for reducing anxiety and promoting calmness.

-Serotonin is a naturally produced chemical in our bodies.
-It is often referred to as the ‘happy chemical.’
+Serotonin is a naturally-produced chemical in our bodies, often referred to as the “happy chemical.”
 Anandamide is an endogenous compound (a compound produced within the body) that can bind to our endocannabinoid receptors.
 Anandamide regulates our motivation and pleasure, especially in social settings.

 How Long Does CBD Stay in Your System?

-The CBD compound is a fat-soluble molecule, and it can store in our fat cells for up to 30 days.
-It’s important to remember that everyone is different, and various factors will contribute to the matter at hand.
-One of those factors is the type of CBD product and how you consume it.
+The CBD compound is a fat-soluble molecule, and it can remain stored in our fat cells for up to 30 days.
+It’s important to remember that everyone is different, though, and various factors will contribute to how long CBD lasts in the body.
+Two of those factors are the type of CBD product, and how you consume it.

 CBD Flower and Vaporizers

-When you inhale CBD by smoking or vaporizing, it enters your lungs within mere seconds, resulting in a rapid onset.
-This method of consumption allows the medication to leave your system quickly.
+CBD inhaled by either smoking or vaping enters the lungs within seconds, resulting in a rapid onset of effects.
+This method of consumption also allows the substance to leave the system relatively quickly.

-Topicals come in a variety of forms.
-There are lotions, balms, body butter, salves and transdermal patches.
+Topicals come in a variety of forms; among them are lotions, balms, body butter, salves and transdermal patches.
 They are applied directly onto the part of your body that is hurting.

-Unlike other consumption methods, topicals do not lead to a full-body experience.
+Unlike other methods of consuming CBD, topicals containing cannabidiol do not lead to a full-body experience.
 They only treat localized pain.
-Depending on the type of topical, they can take effect anywhere from 15 minutes to two hours after application to realize CBD’s benefits.
+Depending on the type of topical, it can take effect anywhere from 15 minutes to two hours after application to realize CBD’s benefits.

-Most topicals stay at skin and muscle barrier without entering the bloodstream, meaning the CBD (and any THC it contains) will not be in your system at all.
-Transdermal patches are placed on one of your veins and they do enter the bloodstream.
-The CBD delivered into your body may stay in your system for approximately 2-5 days when delivered via these patches.
+Most topicals stay at skin and muscle level without entering the bloodstream, meaning the CBD (and any THC it contains) will not be in your system at all.
+Transdermal patches are placed on one of your veins, so cannabinoids may enter the bloodstream.
+CBD remains in the system for approximately 2-5 days when delivered via these patches.

 CBD tinctures are similar to CBD oil, aside from the fact that they’re alcohol-based.
 (You’ll often find CBD producers mistakenly labeling their oils as tinctures, for some reason.)
 Tinctures are made by steeping cannabis flowers or isolates in grain alcohol, then applying low heat to the mixture.

 Edibles, CBD Oil and Capsules

-Whether you’re indulging in CBD gummies, oil or capsules, they all undergo the same lengthy digestive process.
+Whether you’re swallowing CBD gummies, oil or capsules, they all undergo the same lengthy trip through the digestive system.

-When you ingest CBD, it can take anywhere from 30 minutes to a few hours before feeling any effects.
-If you dose on an empty stomach, it tends to take effect more quickly.
+After ingestion, it can take CBD anywhere from 30 minutes to a few hours before delivering any effects.
+If you dose on an empty stomach, cannabidiol tends to take effect more quickly.
 The amount of time that CBD oil stays in the system largely depends on the method of administration.

 Typically, ingested CBD oil or edibles will be out of your system in 1-2 weeks, but it can take up to 30 days depending on the variables we’ll discuss next.
 If you choose sublingual use, you can expect to be CBD-free in less than one week.

-“The size of the dose plays a lot into how long CBD stays in our bodies,” Dr. Flannnery explained.
-“Let’s assume an average person consumes 5 mg.
+“The size of the dose plays a lot into how long CBD stays in our bodies,” Dr. Flannery explained.
+“Let’s assume an average person consumes 5 milligrams.
 24 hours later, there will be 2.5 mg of CBD in that person’s system.
 48 hours after the initial dose, there will be 1.25 mg still in their system.
-But what if instead of 5 mg, someone were to consume 20 mg of CBD?
+But what if instead of 5 milligrams, someone were to consume 20 mg of CBD?
 It would take 48 hours just to get back down to 5 mg, assuming the individual hasn’t continued dosing.”

 While the type of CBD product you use factors into how long it will stay in your system, dosage plays more of a role.
-So does frequency of use?
+So does frequency of use.

 Dr. Flannery explained that if someone samples CBD once, it will soon clear their system.
-Weekly users encounter the issue of using before their last dose flushes out of their body.
-And CBD will never fully purge from a daily consumer’s system.
+Weekly users may add more, however, before their last dose flushes from their body.
+And CBD will never be fully purged from a daily consumer’s system.

-Exercise and how we eat matters, too.
-Regular exercise is known to speed up our metabolism.
-Every time we eat, digest and store food, our metabolism gets a boost.
+Exercise and how we eat matter, too.
+Regular exercise is known to speed up our metabolism, and every time we eat, digest and store food, our metabolism gets a boost.
 This process is called the thermic effect of food.

 What should you eat to help clean out the CBD?
-Protein helps speed up our metabolism more so than fats and carbohydrates, because it takes longer for our bodies to burn protein and fully absorb it.
+Protein helps speed up the metabolism more than fats and carbohydrates, because it takes longer for the body to burn protein and fully absorb it.

 Will CBD Show Up On A Drug Test?

-Well, it depends on how much and how often you are dosing, the form of CBD and whether you’re using CBD isolate, broad-spectrum CBD oil or full-spectrum CBD oil.
+Well, it depends on how much and how often you are dosing, the form of CBD, and perhaps most importantly, whether you’re using CBD isolate, broad spectrum CBD oil or full spectrum CBD oil.
 But it’s important to understand this: virtually no companies test for CBD.
 They’re only concerned about THC.

 Dr. Flannery explained the bigger issue: the THC contained in some forms of CBD might show up on a drug test.

-At-home urine drug tests do not test for cannabidiol.
-Drug tests look for THC and its metabolites, THCA and THC-COOH.
-Tests that are sent to a lab — urine or blood tests — may be checking for CBD, but it’s highly unlikely that any employer would even care about CBD use.
+At-home urine drug tests do not test for cannabidiol; those drug tests only look for THC and its metabolites, THCA and THC-COOH.
+Urine and blood tests that are sent to a lab can check for CBD, but it’s highly unlikely that any employer would even care about CBD use.

-When hemp-derived products became legal, the bill stated that CBD oil and other CBD products could not contain more than 0.3% THC.
-The trace amounts of THC inside the majority of CBD products cannot get you high, but might be problematic if you are tested.
-Learning the difference between CBD isolate, full-spectrum and broad-spectrum will help you decide which is best-suited for you.
+When hemp-derived products became legal in America, the law provided that CBD oil and other CBD products could not contain more than 0.3% THC.
+The trace amounts of THC contained in the majority of CBD products cannot get you high, but might be problematic if you are tested.
+Learning the difference between CBD isolate, full-spectrum and broad-spectrum CBD will help you decide which is best suited for you.

-If you have a drug test coming up, you may opt to use a CBD isolate.
-Isolates have two benefits: they are more helpful for people seeking a stronger dose of just cannabidiol, and isolates contain no THC.
+If you have a drug test coming up, you might want to use a CBD isolate just to be safe.
+Isolates have two possible benefits: some believe they are more helpful for people seeking a stronger dose of just cannabidiol, and, crucially, isolates contain no THC.

-CBD isolate is an extracted product where everything but the cannabidiol has been removed.
-In other words, the CBD has been isolated for use in CBD products.
+CBD isolate is an extracted product from which everything but the cannabidiol has been removed.
+In other words, the cannabidiol has been isolated for use in CBD products.
 If you want the assurance of knowing you will pass a THC drug test, CBD isolate should be the safest option since it contains no THC and has never been known to produce a false positive.

-If you have medical marijuana certification, you can use any form of CBD or THC, as long as it’s legal in your state.
-Bring your medical marijuana card with you when you are going for your drug test.
-Your card is proof that you’re legally allowed to have these cannabinoids in your system.
+If you have medical marijuana certification, you can use any form of CBD or THC as long as it’s legal in your state.
+Bring your medical marijuana card with you when you are going in for your drug test.
+Your card is proof that you’re legally allowed to have those cannabinoids in your system.

 In Your System, Out of Trouble

 We advise you to use CBD safely.
 If you think a drug test may be in your near future, err on the side of caution and stick with broad-spectrum or CBD isolate products.
 If you aren’t going to be tested, on the other hand, full-spectrum oil will provide the full entourage effect and be more effective.

 You also want to dose properly.
 There are no serious side effects associated with cannabidiol use, but taking too much CBD can cause sedation.
-If you’re a new user, start with 2-5 mg and see how you feel.
+If you’re a new user, start with 2-5 milligrams and see how you feel.

-If that amount doesn’t help the condition you’re trying to treat, raise the dose in small increments every few hours until you find what dosage works best for you.
-CBD is a person-dependent medication; everyone reacts differently.
+If that amount doesn’t help the condition you’re treating, slowly increase the dose in small increments until you find the amount that works best for you.
+Everyone reacts differently to similar dosages.

 CBD is a natural, holistic option compared to over-the-counter pain medications or prescription opioids.
-Once you find your favorite form and the proper dose, you will see that using CBD can make life seem just a little bit brighter.
+Once you find your favorite form of CBD and the proper dose, you may find that it can boost your health and wellness, making life seem at least little bit brighter.